airborne-commando/OPSEC-OSINT-Tools/README.md

 OPSEC is used to protect information and activities from adversaries.

-It's a warfighting capability that helps identify and protect sensitive information that could give an adversary an advantage.
+It's a war fighting capability that helps identify and protect sensitive information that could give an adversary an advantage.

 OPSEC principles can be applied in daily life, such as not sharing personal information like Social Security numbers.